ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 blood, ete., leaving the meat fresh and clean.
 omit boiling the pickle, and find it toanswer well,
 though the operation of boiling purifies the pickle
-by throwing off the dirt always to
+by throwing off the dirt always to be fo
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_scientific-american_1866-11-10_15_20&#0036;2/pct:63.954172,59.900000,27.203290,15.920000/600,/0/default.jpg"/>
 </td>